Men of Steel, Women of Wonder

 Men of Steel, Women of Wonder is organized by Crystal Bridges Museum of American Art, Bentonville, Arkansas.

-Generous support for the Addison's presentation of this exhibition has been provided by the Arthur and Vivian Schulte Exhibitions Fund.
+Generous support for the Addison's presentation of this exhibition and its accompanying programming has been provided by the Arthur and Vivian Schulte Exhibitions Fund and the Abbot Academy Fund, continuing Abbot’s tradition of boldness, innovation, and caring.

 We recognize that Superman and Wonder Woman are familiar figures and may have more appeal for younger audiences.
 For parents and families, it’s important to know that in Men of Steel, Women of Wonder, there are a range of ways artists are depicting these characters.
 Some are represented in familiar and heroic ways, while others are exploring mature topics like race, gender, sexuality, and national identity.